Bikstok/ServerNotifications/README.md

 # ServerNotifications
-Steam Server Browser using SSQL with notifications
+Steam Server Browser using SSQL with filters and notifications